ManApart/quest-command/notes.md

 ### Locations

+Atmospheric Effects
+- Attached to location
 - Atmospheres that add tags and effects to everything in that location.
 - Shallow water, deep water, under water, have effects, based on swimming, etc. Swimming is skill based on agility

+Query Based effects
 - Time of day affect description, night time make perception go down.
+- Storming: if outside + random chance
+- Locations should have tags
+- Day night cycle
+- Dynamic description for location based on effects

 Can body parts have actual locations (tree branches with apples etc)?
 Those locations could have targets with bodies / this could make it recursive
 - Possibly good for towns/houses etc